ccvandusen/Flight-Route-Analysis/README.md

 ### The Data:

 The data for the model consists of 6-7 million flights / year from BTS's On-Time Performance dataset and monthly aggregates of passenger and airplane statistics from BTS market segment dataset.
 The classifier has currently been trained on data from 2004-2012, with a test set of new routes from 2013.
 However, the databases are active and both update on a monthly basis so the model can be retrained on more recent data to produce better results.
 The data did not include route labels or closure indicators, so I had to engineer them for the model to predict on.
-To this end I used an AWS EC2 instance and stored all my engineered features on an S3 instance that I will provide publicly soon.
+To this end I used an AWS EC2 instance and stored all my engineered features on an S3 instance.
+You can access sample data that has already run through my raw data clean script from 2004-2008 [here](https://drive.google.com/drive/folders/0B-Is4Z7_0qg_X3NoeTdEX3dwZG8?usp=sharing).

 ### The Model: